karanthakakr04/devops-bootcamp-exercises/6 - Artifact Repository Manager with Nexus/chapter6-exercises.md

 }
 ```

 In this example, the `maven-publish` plugin is applied, and the publication settings are configured.

-The `publications` block defines the artifact to be published, specifying the group ID, artifact ID, version, and the component to include (in this case, the Java component).
+The `publications` block defines the artifact to be published.
+It specifies the path to the JAR file using the `artifact` method, which points to the JAR file located in the `build/libs` directory.
+The `extension` property is set to `'jar'` to indicate that the artifact is a JAR file.
+The `$version` variable is used to include the version number in the JAR file name.

 The `repositories` block specifies the target Maven repository URL and the credentials required to authenticate and publish to the repository.

 ### Storing Credentials Securely